googlefonts/fontcrunch/README.md

 Run the optimizer on all glyphs in a TrueType font and generate a new one.
 You can look at the outlines to check the quality of the result.

-`python tools/font-crunch.py yourfont.ttf newfont.ttf /tmp/outlines.pdf`
+`python tools/font-crunch.py yourfont.ttf -o newfont.ttf -d /tmp/outlines.pdf`

 ## How It Works